ray155093/azure-docs.zh-tw/articles/active-directory-b2c/active-directory-b2c-devquickstarts-web-dotnet.md

             Notifications = new OpenIdConnectAuthenticationNotifications
             {
                 AuthenticationFailed = AuthenticationFailed,
-                RedirectToIdentityProvider = OnRedirectToIdentityProvider,
             },
             Scope = "openid",
             ResponseType = "id_token",

-            // The PolicyConfigurationManager takes care of getting the correct Azure AD authentication
-            // endpoints from the OpenID Connect metadata endpoint.
-It is included in the PolicyAuthHelpers folder.
-            // The first parameter is the metadata URL of your B2C directory.
-            // The second parameter is an array of the policies that your app will use.
-            ConfigurationManager = new PolicyConfigurationManager(
-                String.Format(CultureInfo.InvariantCulture, aadInstance, tenant, "/v2.0", OIDCMetadataSuffix),
-                new string[] { SignUpPolicyId, SignInPolicyId, ProfilePolicyId }),

-            // This piece is optional.
-It is used to display the user's name in the navigation bar.
+            // This piece is optional - it is used for displaying the user's name in the navigation bar.
             TokenValidationParameters = new TokenValidationParameters
             {
                 NameClaimType = "name",
             },
         };

-        app.UseOpenIdConnectAuthentication(options);
+    }
 }
 ```

 ## 將驗證要求傳送至 Azure AD